-The requirements of this section apply to receiving waters listed as impaired on the 303(d) list without established TMDL wasteload allocations to which the Permittee discharge.
+The requirements of this section apply to receiving waters listed as impaired on the 303(d) list without established TMDL wasteload allocations to which the Permittee discharges.
+The Permittee shall:

-Each Permittee shall:

-- 1. By March 31 of each even-numbered year thereafter, the Permittee shall determine whether any part of its MS4 discharges to an impaired water body listed in accordance with section 303(d)(1) of the federal Clean Water Act, 33 USC §1313(d)(1)(C), and the implementing regulation of the US Environmental Protection Agency, 40 CFR §130.7(c)(1). - 2.
+- 1. Determine by March 31 of each even-numbered year thereafter, whether any part of its MS4 discharges to an impaired water body listed in accordance with section 303(d)(1) of the federal Clean Water Act, 33 USC §1313(d)(1)(C), and the implementing regulation of the US Environmental Protection Agency, 40 CFR §130.7(c)(1). - 2.
 Include a written section in its storm water management program that discusses the management practices and control measures it will implement as part of its program to reduce, with the goal of eliminating, the discharge of each pollutant of concern that contributes to the impairment of the waterbody.
 This section of the Permittee's program shall specifically identify control measures and practices that will collectively be used to eliminate the MS4's discharge of pollutant(s) of concern that contribute to the impairment of the waterbody and explain why these control measures and practices were chosen as opposed to other alternatives.
 Pollutant(s) of concern means a pollutant that is causing impairment of a waterbody.

 Note: The Department maintains a searchable database of impaired waterways.
-This publicly accessible database is available at https://dnr.wisconsin.gov/topic/SurfaceWater/ConditionLists.html
+This publicly accessible database is available at Water Condition Lists | Impaired Waters, Waters in Restoration, and Waters Attaining Standards | Wisconsin DNR